angular/angular/src/lib/icon/icon.md

 value.
 This makes SVG icons by default have the same color as surrounding text, and allows you to change the color by setting the "color" style on the `mat-icon` element.

-In order to prevent XSS vulnerabilities, any SVG URLs passed to the `MatIconRegistry` must be marked as trusted resource URLs by using Angular's `DomSanitizer` service.
+In order to prevent XSS vulnerabilities, any SVG URLs and HTML strings passed to the `MatIconRegistry` must be marked as trusted by using Angular's `DomSanitizer` service.

-Also note that all SVG icons are fetched via XmlHttpRequest, and due to the same-origin policy, their URLs must be on the same domain as the containing page, or their servers must be configured to allow cross-domain access.
+Also note that all SVG icons, registered by URL, are fetched via XmlHttpRequest, and due to the same-origin policy, their URLs must be on the same domain as the containing page, or their servers must be configured to allow cross-domain access.

 #### Named icons

-To associate a name with an icon URL, use the `addSvgIcon` or `addSvgIconInNamespace` methods of `MatIconRegistry`.
+To associate a name with an icon URL, use the `addSvgIcon`, `addSvgIconInNamespace`, `addSvgIconLiteral` or `addSvgIconLiteralInNamespace` methods of `MatIconRegistry`.
 After registering an icon, it can be displayed by setting the `svgIcon` input.
 For an icon in the default namespace, use the name directly.
 For a non-default namespace, use the format `[namespace]:[name]`.

 #### Icon sets